GaryZhous/NewsAPIWrapper/README.md

 There's already an existing wrapper in Java, but that's for Gradle users.
 So I made this Maven wrapper.
 Check out the amazing News API here!
 [News API official website](https://newsapi.org/)

-Add the following dependencies to your pom.xml file to use my code!
+Add the following dependencies to your pom.xml file to use my code through maven!
 ```
 	<repositories>
 	<repository>